Blog-Reference and Blog-Reference on Nov 8

 Science is committed to material and formal consistency.
 Samuelson’s textbook had ― with a probability close to 1 ― the lowermost scientific content of all textbooks ever written.
 Supply-demand-equilibrium will forever stand out as the silliest model in the history of sciences.

-By implication, economic policy guidance NEVER has had sound theoretical foundations.
+By implication, economic policy guidance NEVER has had sound scientific foundations.
 Whatever economists in general or Samuelson, in particular, have argued for or against the market economy has NO scientific content at all.
 Whatever one hears from the right side or the left side about how the economy works is not more than unfounded political blather.

 Contemporary economics in its orthodox and heterodox variants is the epitome of a collective aberration that started with the father of modern economics 70+ years ago and is still going on.
 Scientifically rather untalented, Samuelson’s professional offspring never figured out the methodological hardcore of economics.#5 To this day, economics in its actual realization as Walrasianism, Keynesianism, Marxianism, Austrianism is a heap of proto-scientific garbage.